The hidden tunnel at Clingmans Dome that’s becoming a tourist attraction in its own right

 How the tunnel got cut off from the original trail

 In the 1960s, the tunnel was cut off from the original trail and stranded due to the Mission ’66 initiative.
 It was the initiative’s mission to improve infrastructure across the entire national park system.
-That led to the rerouting of several old roads to improve overall driving conditions, including the upper section of Newfound Gap Road.
-This rerouting cut off the old trail, forcing the trailhead to be relocated further south.
+That led to rerouting several old roads to improve overall driving conditions, including the upper section of Newfound Gap Road.
+This cut off the old trail, forcing the trailhead to be relocated further south.
 That’s why you won’t happen upon it unless you’re looking for it.
 It’s no longer part of any regular path or hiking trail.
 It leads to a cliff with a beautiful view where the other side of the trail once existed.

 How to find the secret tunnel

 But just because you are unlikely to happen upon this secret tunnel on accident doesn’t mean it’s difficult to find if you know where to look.
 To find it, take Clingmans Dome Road until you reach the access gate.
-From there, simply park your car and walk approximately 0.2 miles up to the far side of Clingmans Dome Road.
+Park your car and walk approximately 0.2 miles up to the far side of Clingmans Dome Road.
 When you reach the large stone bridge that you’d normally drive across in your car, walk down the hill.
 You will spot the tiny abandoned tunnel.

 Pro-tip: It might be a bit easier to access in the off-season when you know traffic won’t be an issue.
 Clingmans Dome Road usually closes from December to April.
 This will also make it harder to miss the gate landmark since the gate will be blocking vehicle access.